rahi-lab/promoter-benchmark-model/README.md

 # promoter-benchmark-model
-Matlab code for promoter induction parameters identification using a 2-step gene expression model The purpose of the code is to extract the parameters of gene expression dynamics by fitting the experimentally observed data to a model for promoter induction.
+This is the code for promoter induction parameters identification using a 2-step gene expression model.
+The purpose of the code is to extract the parameters of gene expression dynamics by fitting the experimentally observed data to a model for promoter induction.

 Input to the code are the values of single-cell expression data obtained by fluorescence microscopy.